Create your own internship!

 -

-If possible, try to establish a personal connection with someone who works at the host organization through a professor, alumni or other personal contact.
+To make an initial connection with a host organization, if possible, try to establish a personal connection with someone who works at the host organization through a professor, alumni or other personal contact.

 Most students will not have such a personal connection at the host organization where they are interested in working.
 Making that initial connection will require tact, persistence, nerve, and a bit of luck.

-The easiest approach is to send an initial e-mail to introduce yourself.
-Most websites have some sort of “contact us” link but it is always better to send it to an actual person (even if you do not know them personally).
-In your initial e-mail, state your interest in the organization and why your interests match the needs and/or mission of the organization.
+- In your initial e-mail, state your interest in the organization and why your interests match the needs and/or mission of the organization.
 You should request contact information for someone who can answer your questions related to internship possibilities.
-Indicate the timeframe in which you would like to do the internship (remember, to be considered for Streicker funding, internships or projects must be a minimum of eight weeks) and the fact you are seeking funding so that there would be no cost to the organization.
+Indicate the timeframe in which you would like to do the internship (remember, to be considered for Streicker funding, internships or projects must be eight weeks) and the fact you are seeking funding so that there would be no cost to the organization.
 Be sure to attach an updated resume.
 (Visit the Center for Career Development website for help with resumes and cover letters.)

-Do not be surprised or overly disappointed if you do not receive a reply right away.
+- Do not be surprised or overly disappointed if you do not receive a reply right away.
 If you do not hear anything, give it a week or two and then send a polite follow-up e-mail.
 Unless it is explicitly stated otherwise on the organization’s website, you might also try calling to follow up on your initial e-mail.

-Make sure to save any correspondence you have with the host organization.
+- Make sure to save any correspondence you have with the host organization.
 When you apply for Streicker funding, you will be required to submit a document compiling your correspondence with the host organization.

 -